wiverson/maven-jpackage-template/README.md

 installers for a JavaFX application using only Maven, Java 15, and jpackage.
 In addition, on macOS XCode is required, and on Windows the free [WiX Toolset](https://wixtoolset.org/).

-On macOS and Windows, these installers are coming in at around 30-40mb.
+On macOS, Windows and Linux these installers are coming in at around 30-40mb.
 This demonstration app includes several native desktop demonstration features - for example, drag-and-drop from the Finder/Explorer, as well as a few macOS Dock integration examples.
 The "Hello World" versions are closer to 30mb than 40mb.

 This also provides an eventual path for migrating to fully modularized libraries.
 As libraries are converted to modules,